segmentio/segment-docs/src/help/index.md

 Segment's Support teams work standard business hours (roughly 9:00 AM to 5:30 PM, Monday through Friday) across the Pacific, GMT, and Australian Eastern time zones.
 Your specific support hours, however, are governed by the terms and conditions of your agreement.

 Standard business hours excludes Saturdays, Sundays, and local holidays.
-On these days, our staffing may be limited, which could delay responses.
+On these days, support responses might be delayed.
 Refer to [Twilio's support business hours guide](https://support.twilio.com/hc/en-us/articles/223136127-Twilio-Support-business-hours){:target="_blank"} for a list of Segment's observed holidays and the region in which observance takes place.

 ## Segment University